 In 2018, the Welsh Assembly announced a £20m Air Quality Fund to support local authorities in Wales to reduce emissions and improve the environment.
-Cardiff City Council has announced that following a detailed feasibility study, a Clean Air Zone will not be implemented to achieve compliance, but a business case for £32m worth of support has been proposed, including £14m for bus retrofit.
+Cardiff City Council has announced that following a detailed feasibility study, a Clean Air Zone will not be implemented to achieve compliance, but a business case for £32m worth of support has been proposed, including £1.8m for a Clean Bus Retrofit Scheme.